theodric/beat-it/README.md

 Do you always crack a beer at @666?
 Are you experiencing renal failure?

-If you answered "yes" to one or more of these questions, ask your doctor if "Beat-It!" is right for you.
+If you answered "yes" to one or more of these questions, ask your doctor if "Beat-It!" is right for you!

 "Beat-It!" is an implementation of Swatch Internet Time which displays the current time in "beats" as a Plasma 6 Plasmoid.
 In your menubar, on your desktop, on some third thing not yet conceived-- these three numbers preceded by a glyph can be your constant companion as you beat your way through the day, never sleeping, always beating, and occasionally cracking a new beer.